|

 Room 148 Smeal Building |

-Office: 172 Smeal 375-4774 |
+Office: 172 Smeal, 375-4774 |

 This syllabus and other important information are available to registered students on ANGEL, https://angel.psu.edu/ .
-If you are a registered student in the course, after logging in to ANGEL, choose PSY 438 from the list of your courses.
+If you are a registered student in the course, after logging in to ANGEL, choose PSYCH 438 from the list of your courses.

 PSYCH 438 requires students to have successfully completed PSYCH 100 or a similar general introduction to psychology.
 PSYCH 238 (Introduction to Personality Psychology) is not a prerequisite, but students may find PSYCH 438 more meaningful if they first complete PSYCH 238.